Dependencies

 A dependency is the edge between two nodes that describes their relationship.
 It can be one of three types,

-• Parent
+- Parent

 A node is the parent of another node, meaning it must exist before the child node is created.
-For example, an app is the parent of a region, so the app must exist before any region is created.
+For example, an app is the parent of a region, so the app must exist before any region is created. - Child

 A node is the child of another node, meaning it will be deleted before the parent node is deleted.
-For example, an environment is a child of a region, so all environments must be deleted before deleting the region.
+For example, an environment is a child of a region, so all environments must be deleted before deleting the region. - Relationship

 A node has a relationship with another node that is neither a parent nor a child relationship.
-For example, a server has a relationship with an image.
+For example, a server could have a relationship with an image.
 The distinction between the "relationship" type and the "parent-child" type is that in a "relationship", there is no obligation for either node to exist or be deleted before of the other node.

-• A parent-child dependency is bi-directional, i.e. if Node 1 is parent of Node 2, then Node 2 must be a child of Node 1.
+- A parent-child dependency is bidirectional, i.e. if Node 1 is parent of Node 2, then Node 2 must be a child of Node 1.

-• A "Relationship" dependency is also bi-directional, i.e. if Node 1 has relationship with Node 2, then Node 2 also has a relationship with Node 1.
+- A "Relationship" dependency is also bidirectional, i.e. if Node 1 has relationship with Node 2, then Node 2 also has a relationship with Node 1.

 Node